Firoz-Hasan/user-post-api/README.md

- Dont forget to add jwt token in the authorization header before calling any API request which you will get it during SignIn process
+ Dont forget to add jwt token in the authorization header before calling any API request which you will get it during SignIn process and create a DB called mydb in mysql workbench / shell, change application.properties as needed.